hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture4.md

 #### Examples

-There is a wealth of examples [on Michael Bostock's GitHub](https://github.com/mbostock/d3/wiki/Gallery), which you can embed in your visual analysis of the tweet dataset.
-Start working with these examples to familiarize yourself with data processing, and visualization possibilities in D3.
+There is a wealth of great examples [on Michael Bostock's GitHub](https://github.com/mbostock/d3/wiki/Gallery), which you can embed in your visual analysis of the tweet dataset--perhaps even for your first assignment.
+Start working with these examples to familiarize yourself with data processing and visualization possibilities in D3.
 The index.html file in ```project-folder``` contains a number of those.

-We will discuss and execute some of these schemes using available data from the primaries tweet dataset.
+We will discuss and execute some of sample visualizaitons using available data from the Primaries tweet dataset.

 ----

-Take a look at the required reading: [the D3 tutorial at this link](http://alignedleft.com/tutorials).
+NB: Take a look at the required reading: [the D3 tutorial at this link](http://alignedleft.com/tutorials), and SM's book.

 Familiarize yourself with examples here: